nvuillam/njre/README.md

 # njre
-Easily install and use JRE form a Node application.
+Easily install and use JRE from a Node application.
 ## [Docs](DOCS.md)